 In Brazil in the 1960s, playing rock ‘n’ roll was dangerous.
-With the installation of a military-led government in 1964 following a coup d’etat, censorship became the norm, the country’s leadership cracking on any kind of dissent as a matter of state policy.
+With the installation of a military-led government in 1964 following a coup d’etat, censorship became the norm, the country’s leadership cracking down on any kind of dissent as a matter of state policy.
 As with any authoritarian rule, however, there became a growing opposition to General Costa e Silva’s dictatorship, led by students, laborers and Marxists.
 Most subversive of all were the musicians.
-The growth of the Tropicália movement created an artistic revolution that made he resistance coalition uneasy as well as, and especially, the government.
+The growth of the Tropicália movement created an artistic revolution that made the resistance coalition uneasy as much as it did the government.
 By the end of 1968, it imposed the crippling AI-5 bill, which called for a blanket censorship on politically subversive music, as well as other far reaching consequences such as suspension of habeas corpus and the dissolution of the National Congress.
 The result was an extended period of cultural oppression and artistic exile.

 The Tropicálistas, in other words, were outlaws, protesting iron-fisted rule by making strange, colorful, psychedelic music that was unmistakably Brazilian.
 Led by artists such as Gilberto Gil and Caetano Veloso, Tropicália exploded into public consciousness in 1968 through a vibrant fusion of classic Brazilian sounds like samba with psychedelic rock and avant garde performance art.
 And no artist in the movement created as perfect a full-length document of Tropicália’s aesthetics and ethos as Os Mutantes, a trio of brilliant young pranksters comprising brothers Sérgio Dias and Arnaldo Baptista and Rita Lee.